 Second Chance Rescue, an amazing organization that saves dogs that would otherwise be euthanized, agreed to take Wade if I would foster him.
 Paperwork was started and Wade was moved off the euthanasia list.

-That’s how it came to be that one day before he would otherwise have been euthanized, Wade was saved.
-Wade ended up staying at animal services, since his behavior was so greatly improved.
+That’s how it came to be that Wade was saved.
+He ended up staying at animal services, since his behavior was so greatly improved.
 This sweet boy just needed some time to open up.
 He became playful and affectionate with the staff and friendly with strangers.
+Staff was relieved to change his status to adoptable.

 It only took a week for Wade to show himself to be a highly adoptable, wonderful dog, which is good, because that’s how long he had.
-If only there were more kennels available, dogs like Wade would have longer.
+If only there were more kennels available and more volunteers to help at the shelter, more dogs like Wade would have a chance.

 The dedicated staff at Animal Services work their tails off to save every dog, but there are simply not enough kennels for all of the dogs.
 Every dog that goes into a foster home or that gets adopted makes room for a shy dog like Wade to take the time that he needs to open up.